openSUSE/news-o-o/_posts/2011-07-10-opensuse-weekly-news-issue-183-is-out.markdown

 Hi everyone, for this week report I would like to show you a screencast with the packagekit-backend branch of software-center: (...)

-â€
+”

-â€œ
+“

       [Ratan Sebastian: GSOC 2011: ssc Week 6](http://rxvl.in/post/7219106912/gsoc-2011-ssc-week-6)

 Most of the work this week has gone into the File Handler.
 Adding and removing files in appliances has been implemented although there is a lot of work left to be done to make this robust.
 Right now its pretty basic.
-However Iâ€™m going to ease up on adding functionality right now to make the app more robust and usable.
+However I’m going to ease up on adding functionality right now to make the app more robust and usable.
 The mid-term evaluations are coming up and the plan is to have a usable app that is community tested by then.
-Not to say that new features wonâ€™t be added over the next two weeks, but it will be a second priority.
+Not to say that new features won’t be added over the next two weeks, but it will be a second priority.
 In making the app more stable, the following things will be addressed:

   1. Ruby 1.8.7 (backward) compatibility